kyleyee52/KYFT-KYLEFTP/README.md

 ### Kaz & Yee File Transfer
 A simple and user-friendly FTP client.

-Use of the Python library, ftplib
+Use of the FTP Python library, ftputil

 To-Do List:
 - __GUI__